Born and raised in Akron, Ohio, Dusty cut his teeth to the sounds of

 for freedom fighters everywhere.
 The video was directed by NY-based

 filmmaker Ernie Fritz.
-Mr. Fritz directed videos for Bruce Springsteen,
+Mr. Fritz had directed videos for Jeff Buckley,

 Music Foundation.
 All proceeds benefited the TM foundation and